nzjc/nzjc.github.io/_posts/2014-05-21-unblock-us-and-mikrotik-rb2011uas-2hnd-in.md

 add address=192.168.88.1 name=router
 </pre>

-That adds the 3 Unblock-US DNS addresses they specify to be the router&#8217;s DNS servers.
+That adds the 3 Unblock-US DNS addresses they specify to be the router's DNS servers.
 You can check it worked by the following command:

 <pre>/ip dns print
 </pre>

-Now, the DNS is set, but nothing on your home LAN is going to be interested until you either statically point each device to use the DNS address of your router (192.168.88.1 by default), or tell the router&#8217;s DHCP server where to get its DNS info from.
+Now, the DNS is set, but nothing on your home LAN is going to be interested until you either statically point each device to use the DNS address of your router (192.168.88.1 by default), or tell the router's DHCP server where to get its DNS info from.
 The latter is the most elegant option.
 Do it by:

 <pre>/ip dhcp-server
 add address-pool=dhcp disabled=no interface=bridge-local lease-time=10m name=default